 When a thoracic spine herniated disc occurs, it is extremely serious.
 The thoracic area is the middle back, and there is very little extra space around the spinal cord in this region.

-The intervertebral discs are quarter-sized cushions that are filled with a soft, gel-like substance composed mostly of water.
-The inner portion is called the nucleus pulposus, and the tough, fibrous outer ring of layers compose the annulus.
-The annulus helps connect each vertebra to the one above and below it, and the watery nucleus serves as a shock absorber.
+The intervertebral discs are quarter-sized cushions that are filled with a soft, gel-like substance.
+They serve as shock absorbers and help provide incredible range of motion.
+The inner portion is called the nucleus pulposus, and the tough, fibrous outer ring is known as the annulus.
 When the inner soft material ruptures out through the annulus, it is considered “herniated.”

-Back pain is the main symptoms of a thoracic herniated disc.
+Back pain is the main symptom of a thoracic herniated disc.
 The symptoms of tingling, weakness, and numbness that affect an extremity occur from irritation and pressure on nerves.
-In addition, a thoracic herniated disc can lead to total paralysis of the legs due to spinal cord involvement.
 Other symptoms include muscle weakness in one or both legs, increased reflexes in one or both legs, spasticity of the legs, and pain that travels around the trunk of the body and into one or both legs.

 Making the diagnosis of a herniated disc begins with a thorough history of the problem as well as a comprehensive physical examination.
-The doctor will ask questions about bowel and bladder issues as well.
-X-rays will not show a herniated disc, but the doctor can see if the spine has much wear and tear.
-The test used to diagnose a herniated disc is a MRI scan, which shows 3-D images of the spinal components.
-Finally, nerve conduction studies are used to assess nerve involvement.
+The main test used to diagnose a herniated disc is an MRI scan, which shows high resolution images of the spinal cord and nerve roots along with the discs.
+Finally, nerve conduction studies may be used to assess nerve involvement.

 Not everyone who has a herniated disc undergoes surgery.
-However, surgery may be required.
-The orthopedic specialist may use a combination of treatment measures, including:
+Treatment options may include:

 Perez-Lara FJ, Berges AF, Quesada JQ, et al. (2012).
 Thoracic Disk Herniation, a not Infrequent Cause of Chronic Abdominal Pain.
 Int Surg, 97(1), 27-33.